-Designer, Web Developer, and Curriculum Developer in Asheville, NC
+Designer, Web Developer, and Consultant in New Orleans

 My career has centered around addressing gaps in society.